TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     brand:

-        This will be one of 'joyent' for OS virtualization and 'kvm' for full hardware virtualization.
+        This will be one of 'joyent' or 'joyent-minimal' for OS virtualization and 'kvm' for full hardware virtualization.
 This is a required value for VM creation.

-        type: string (joyent|kvm)
+        type: string (joyent|joyent-minimal|kvm)
         vmtype: OS,KVM
         listable: yes
         create: yes